Maharshi-Adiraju/productradio/blog-posts/blog01_AI-New-Electricity.md

+---
+layout: page
+title: "AI is the New Electricity"
+permalink: /blog-posts/blog01_AI-New-Electricity/
+---

 # AI is the New Electricity ⚡

 > “AI is the new electricity and will transform and improve nearly all areas of human lives.”